Across Rainbows started with an unrelenting curiosity and desire to give members of our LGBTQ+ community a greater reason to believe in themselves.

 While the rest of the website focuses on how we do what we do, I want to take a few minutes to tell why we do what we do.

-My son Nick and I started Across Rainbows in March 2020, during the first national lockdown.
-Many years in the making, it was born from wanting to fix and improve what affected us personally: wasting too much of our energy and potential by trying to please other people’s expectations.
+My son Nick and I started Across Rainbows a few years back, but it was many years in the making.
+It was born from wanting to fix and improve what affected us personally: wasting too much of our energy and potential by trying to please other people’s expectations.

 Within the LGBTQ+ community, our identity is very often forced upon us by others.
 As a gay woman, I had a deep-rooted desire to constantly seek external validation because I had been brainwashed into believing that my survival depended on it.